-What's so bad about 3D Canvas?Community Forums/Software Tools/What's so bad about 3D Canvas?
+What's so bad about 3D Canvas?Community Forums/Developer Stations/What's so bad about 3D Canvas?

 | As a newbie to 3d programming I have been downloading and demoing various programs for creating my own models/levels etc. I have also searched these bulletins and noted that 3d Canvas has got terrible press - why?|